top of page

 Natural by FDA

-The Food and Drug Administration (FDA), which is the agency responsible for assuring that foods are properly labeled, does not define or regulate the use of the term "natural."
+The Food and Drug Administration (FDA) — the agency responsible for assuring that foods are correctly labeled — does not define or regulate the use of the term "natural."

-It does have a longstanding informal policy that says ingredients derived from a natural source may carry the claim natural if "nothing artificial or synthetic has been included in, or has been added to, it that would not normally be expected to be in" that ingredient.
+Instead, it follows a longstanding informal policy: ingredients derived from a natural source may carry the claim natural if "nothing artificial or synthetic has been included in, or has been added to, it that would not normally be expected to be in" that ingredient.

-However, the policy is not clear, misleading, and causes confusion.
-In the FDA's view, natural sweeteners may be refined, highly processed, and even synthetic copies of sweet components of plants.
+The problem?
+The policy is vague and confusing.
+In the FDA's view, natural sweeteners may be refined, highly processed, and even synthetic copies of sweet components found in plants.

 Organic By USDA